 Last, but certainly not least, the stopping abilities of each board comprised this final metric, worth 10% of the total score.
 We tested how the brakes worked at allowing you to maintain a controlled descent down a steep hill, as well as how they did at completely stopping you on flat ground and how long the stopping distance was.

-The Onewheel Pint stopped even faster in our tests, only taking 14' to fully stop.
+The Onewheel Pint had the best brakes of the bunch, only taking 14' to fully stop from a speed of approximately 12 mph.
 It also makes it very easy to control your speed while going downhill, but you are limited if the hill gets too steep, as the back of the board will start dragging.

 Picking out the perfect electric skateboard that matches your needs and budget can be a surprisingly difficult task given the enormous spread of costs and capabilities.
 Cheaper boards can save you initially but are more of a novelty toy than a high-end model that could even replace a vehicle and become a daily commuter.
-Hopefully, this review has helped you identify which boards are the best fit for you and help you make a purchase decision that will be content with for a long time.
+Hopefully, this review has helped you identify which boards are the best fit for you and helped you make a purchase decision that you will be content with for a long time.

-— Austin Palmer and David Wise
+— Austin Palmer, Ross Patton, and David Wise

 Ad-free.
 Influence-free.
 Powered by Testing.